 gestation crate free

 A gestation crate is a metal stall where sows (pregnant pigs) are kept throughout their pregnancies.
-These crates are a mere 7 feet long by 2 feet wide (14 square feet).
+These crates are 7 feet long by 2 feet wide (14 square feet).

-While pigs raised for meat are housed in open pens, industry practice has been to confine sows in gestation crates for their entire lives.
+While pigs raised for meat are housed in open pens, industry practice has been to confine sows in gestation crates for their entire reproductive lives.
 At Greenfield Natural Meat Co., we challenged ourselves to do better and have invested in research and significant barn redesign to convert all our sows to open sow housing, and are proud to announce that we are now Gestation Crate Free!

 TAKE A LOOK INSIDE OUR GESTATION